 For the rubrics concerning the bringing out of the Cross, see the Triodion, page 348.
 During the Great Doxology the priest, wearing all his vestments, censes three times around the Holy Table.
 While the choir sings the concluding Holy God to a slow and solemn melody, the priest takes the Cross with the tray and carries it upon his head out of the Altar through the north door, preceded by two candles, stopping in front of the Royal Doors.
 When the final Holy God has ended, he says Wisdom!
 Aright!
 Then we sing the troparion of the Cross, thrice.
 The priest places the decorated Cross on an analogion in the middle of the church, and censes around it three times.
 Then he sings three times: Before Thy Cross, and this is also repeated three times by the people.
 Then, the priest, clergy, and the people (one by one) venerate the precious Cross.
 And as the clergy and people venerate the Cross, the choir sings the Stichera in the Triodion, pp 348-350.

 After the conclusion of the stichera, the two remaining Litanies and Resurrectional Dismissal; after the Dismissal: G/N: Gospel Sticheron; followed by First Hour.

-Liturgy of St. Basil the Great: Beatitudes on 10: Octoechos 6; Triodion 4, from Ode 6.
+Liturgy of St. Basil the Great: Beatitudes on 12: Octoechos 4; Triodion 4, from Ode 3; Martyrs 4, Ode 6.

-After the entrance: Troparion of the Resurrection; Cross; G/N: Kontakion of the Cross.
+After the entrance: Troparion of the Resurrection; Cross; Martyrs; Kontakion of the Resurrection; G: Martyrs; N: Kontakion of the Cross.

 Instead of the Trisagion: Before Thy Cross.